 What Resolution?
 300?

 300ppi is the most commonly quoted resolution for printing.
-Personally, I use 250, others use anywhere from 200 to 360.
+But labs vary from 200 to 360.
 Ask your lab what they recommend.

 What Sharpening Settings To Use?

 My Print Sharpening Class will answer that question for you.
 Otherwise, do your own tests with various settings, and find out what works best for you.